Bill Lucas is Professor of Learning and Director of the Centre for Real-World Learning (CRL). He founded CRL in 2008, together with Prof. Guy Claxton.

 Books and book chapters

-- Lucas, Bill and Spencer, Ellen (in press) Developing tenacity: Creating learners who persevere in the face of difficulty, Camarthen: Crown House Publishing Ltd
+- Lucas, Bill and Spencer, Ellen (2018) Developing Tenacity: Creating learners who persevere in the face of difficulty, Camarthen: Crown House Publishing Ltd

 - Lucas, Bill and Spencer, Ellen (2017) Teaching Creative Thinking: Developing learners who generate ideas and can think critically, Carmarthen: Crown House Publishing Ltd